Parish Sacraments

 Confessions are heard on Saturday evenings from 4:00 p.m. - 4:30 p.m. or by appointment.
 A parish penance service is held during both Advent and Lent at announced times.

-Preparation for reception of Holy Eucharist takes place in the second grade of both the parish school and parish religious education program.
-A parent preparation meeting is scheduled early in the second semester.
-Celebration of first communion is usually held on the Sunday following Easter.
+Preparation for the reception of the Holy Eucharist takes place in the second grade of both the parish school and parish religious education program.
+Celebration of first communion is usually held in April or May.
 The First Communicants will make a retreat prior to the celebration.

 The regular Mass times are listed in the Bulletin.